csharp-polimorfismo

 }

 In this example, the Parrot class defines a new version of MakeSound using new, instead of override.
-This makes the Parrot method present only when the object is accessed directly as type Parrot.
+This causes the method from Parrot to be present only when the object is accessed directly as type Parrot.

-Another way to implement polymorphism in C# is by using interfaces.
+Another way to implement polymorphism in C# is through the use of interfaces.
 Interfaces define contracts that classes must implement, allowing you to work with different classes that implement the same interface in a uniform way.

 public interface ISound